CollaboRateMgmt/CollaboRate/README.md

     - sufficient analytical capabilities
     - an ability to surf the Net and understand to the needed level, domain concepts referenced in the problem statement

 5. It ensures superior intellectual property security.
 Security increases with crowd size!
 The SPOCs will not share the codebase with the crowd members.
+A task assignment once assigned to a crowd member cannot be refused, otherwise the financial penalties for an incomplete task apply.
 Crowd members are enlightened to keep details of the tasks that they have worked on only to themselves.
 The task tracking system will be configured so that only the needed crowd members can see a particular task.
 Since the project is split into a very large number of micro-tasks and each crowd member sees only a tiny part of the design/pseudo-code, you get intellectual property security.

 # Detailed benefits for employees and their organizations
 - Variable income in accurate proportion to contributions of the employee.